BryanGsep/Smile_Detector/README.md

 # Smile-detection
-Using OpenCV to detect smile of people inside camera and take picture of all of them smile
+Using OpenCV to detect smile of people inside camera and take picture when of all of them smile

 In order to run this code you need to install OpenCV on your device.